Denver Seminary’s COVID-19 FAQs

 The CDC recommends that if you have been in close contact with someone who has COVID-19 and are not vaccinated, you should be tested, even if you do not have symptoms.
 While you wait for your test result, self-quarantine and monitor your health for symptoms of COVID-19.

-If your test is positive, you should stay home and self-isolate away from others and monitor your health.
+If your test is positive, you should stay home and self-isolate and monitor your health.
 If you have symptoms of COVID-19 and they worsen or become severe, seek emergency medical care.

-If your test is negative and you don’t have symptoms, you should continue to stay home and self-quarantine away from others for 10 days after your last exposure to COVID-19 and follow all recommendations from the health department if you are not vaccinated.
+If your test is negative and you don’t have symptoms, you should continue to stay home and self-quarantine for 5 days after your last exposure to COVID-19 and follow all recommendations from the health department if you are not vaccinated.
 If your test is negative and you have symptoms, you should continue to self-quarantine away from others for 10 days after your last exposure to COVID-19 and follow all recommendations from the health department, if you are not vaccinated.

 If you are a student, please review the Fall 2021 COVID Disruption Protocol for On-Campus/Residential Classes to familiarize yourself with the protocols should you encounter an unexpected disruption due to COVID.

 The COVID Response Team has been closely monitoring the status of employer requirements imposed by federal, state, or local jurisdictions.
 We are working hard to be ready to comply with any new rules in a timely manner when they are regulated.

 Denver Seminary encourages all eligible employees to receive their vaccination; however, this currently is not mandated.
 Each employee is encouraged to make the most responsible decision in light of their own personal circumstances.

 Masks are required indoors in all campus buildings through January 2, 2022.

 If you are a Kaiser Permanente member, please go to KP.org for more information about registering for the vaccine.
 If you are not a Kaiser member check with your healthcare or insurance provider.